websightnl/gearman/README.md

  * string __lockFilename__<br>
    Change the filename of the created lock file (defaults to gearmanhandler.lock).
 The file is always created in the system temp path.

+ * int __loopTimeout__<br>
+   Change the time (in milliseconds) between pinging the Gearman server.
+Defaults to the low value of 10 milliseconds, for legacy reasons. **Change this value if you experience high load on your Gearman server!**

 <a name="bootstrap"></a>
 ## Bootstrap